Call Now - Open 24/7

 Ways to Decrease Bicyclist Fatality Rates in the USA

-Pedal cyclists make up a critical part of the vulnerable road users category and usually can’t stand a chance against a speeding vehicle.
-However, there are a few things that the Department of Transportation can do to improve the overall safety of this road user group.
+Pedal cyclists make a critical part of the vulnerable road users category and usually can’t stand a chance against a speeding vehicle.
+However, there are a few things that the Department of Transportation can do to improve the overall safety of this group and support injury prevention.
+These initiatives focus on safety measures that can reduce fatal crashes.

 Complete Streets Initiative